 As Liversidge has said: “… the process is also about the notion of creativity: it’s important that some of the proposals are actually realized, but no more so that the others that remain only as text on a piece of A4 paper.
 In a sense they are all possible and the bookwork that collates the proposals allows the reader to curate their own show, and because of its size and scale the bookwork allows an individual to interact with each of the proposals on their own terms, one to one”.

 Since 2006, Liversidge has worked with institutions across Europe, including the Tate Gallery, Liverpool; The Scottish National Gallery of Modern Art; the National Gallery of Finland.
 His major solo exhibition doppelgänger, first presented at Ingleby Gallery in 2013 which accompanied the public art commission Flags for Edinburgh, toured to The MAC, Belfast in 2014.
 Major solo exhibitions have also recently been presented at i8 Gallery, Reykjavik; Basis, Frankfurt; Whitechapel Gallery, London and Van Abbe Museum, The Netherlands and The Aldrich Contemporary Art Museum, Connecticut from May 2016 –February, 2017.
 Peter Liversidge developed a unique cycle of songs in collaboration with community choirs across London in response to Tate Modern’s building, its history and its place in contemporary life; The Bridge (A Choral Piece for Tate Modern) was performed in the iconic Tate Turbine Hall for the first time in June 2016.

-In December of 2018, Peter Liversidge will complete his year-long exhibition at Bonniers Konsthall in Sweden by returning to exhibit a new body of work and document the realisation of his ongoing series of proposals with the institution.
+In December of 2018, Peter Liversidge completed his year-long collaboration with Bonniers Konsthall in Sweden by returning to exhibit a new body of work and documented the realisation of his ongoing series of proposals with the institution in Working Title II.